HarshetAnand/CS540-P05/README.md

-  # CS540-P05
+# CS540-P05 Comparative Study - Uninformed and Informed Search Algorithms

-I created a random maze and compared multiple uninformed and informed search algorithms using Breadth-first search and Depth-first search.
+- We created a random maze and compared multiple uninformed and informed search algorithms using Breadth-first search and Depth-first search.